o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

 * What prior experience you have with respect to your chosen program?
 * Specifically why you want to attend RIT?

-# Cost of Attendence at Master in Human Computer Interaction (HCI) - Rochester Institute of Technology
+# Cost of Attendence at Master of Human Computer Interaction (HCI) - Rochester Institute of Technology
 ---
 |   |   |
 |---|---|